 |Selenium||100 mg/kg||4.4 mg/kg|

 Heat Drying Kills Pathogens

-Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F. The extreme heat and dryness kills pathogens.
+Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F which heats the Milorganite to an internal temperature of 176°F. The extreme heat and dryness kill pathogens.
 Here’s a video on how Milorganite is produced.
 You can see the dryers for yourself.

 Children and Pets

 Milorganite is safe for your children and pets when used as directed and stored out of their reach.
 Milorganite is composed of organic matter and nutrients and contains no added pesticides or herbicides.

 Phosphorus in runoff is a significant pollution problem.
 Excess phosphorus causes algae blooms, fish kills, and odors.
 Plants, including grass, need phosphorus, as it contributes to important functions such as root development and growth.
 The phosphorus in Milorganite is slow-release, reducing the risk that phosphorus will leach from soils into surface or groundwater.
 In contrast, other fertilizers often contain quick-release phosphorus that is more likely to leach.

 In modern society, it’s inevitable that trace amounts of pharmaceuticals and personal care products will be present in wastewater.
 Although detectable, concentrations of these compounds are extremely low in Milorganite.

 From water reclamation and Milorganite production to harvest and consumption, it’s a long pathway for these micro-impurities to reach humans.
 The risk they pose to people and the environment is extremely low and is reduced at every step along the way.
 Milorganite is a leader in investigating the risk caused by these compounds.